Prosecutors expect to call over 150 witnesses in Georgia election interference case

 Prosecutors in Fulton County, Ga., say they expect that a trial in their election interference case would last four months — not including jury selection — and they'd expect to call more than 150 witnesses.

-Wednesday's hearing, in front of Fulton County Superior Court Judge Scott McAfee, is to consider certain defendants' efforts to sever their case from other defendants.
+Wednesday's hearing, in front of Fulton County Superior Court Judge Scott McAfee, was to consider certain defendants' efforts to be tried alone.
+McAfee denied the efforts by Kenneth Chesebro and Sidney Powell to separate their cases.

 Trump and 18 other co-defendants are charged in the case.